uvarc/rc-website/content/post/2021-december-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

+### New GPU

+We are pleased to announce the addition of DGX A100 GPU to the `gpu` partition.
+To request an A100 GPU in Slurm scripts, use `--gres=gpu:a100`.

+**Attention PyTorch users:** Versions 1.6 and earlier will not be compatible on the A100.
+They can still run on other GPUs.
+For this reason, the module versions 1.4.0-py37 and 1.5.1 together with the corresponding Jupyter kernels will be removed.
+For the sake of reproducibility/continuity of ongoing projects, the containers will be accessible from `/share/resources/containers/singularity/archive` and can be used to [install your own Jupyter kernel](/userinfo/howtos/rivanna/custom-jupyter-kernels).

 ### Modules

 1. The following software modules will be **removed** from Rivanna during the maintenance period:
+    - pytorch/1.4.0-py37, 1.5.1 (see section above)
     - tensorflow/1.12.0-py27, 2.0.0-py36
     - python/3.8.8 under `gompic` -> moved to `goolfc`